-Any Referral - suspended from the bus for the remainder of the school year and conference with parents

-Transportation Supervisor be involved in conference that result in suspensions of 30 days or longer
+Any Referral that results in a suspension from bus for the remainder of the school year must include a conference with parents. \Transportation Supervisor must be involved in conference for bus suspensions of 30 days or longer.

-Level III violations may also result in out-of-school suspension, recommendation of expulsion, notification of law enforcement authorities, and/or restitution of property.
-RESTITUTION FOR SEVERE VANDALISM WILL BE A CONSIDERATION AND REQUIREMENT PRIOR TO ENDING A SUSPENSION OR RE-ENROLLING IN SCHOOL.
+\Level III violations may also result in out-of-school suspension, recommendation of expulsion, notification of law enforcement authorities, and/or restitution of property.
+RESTITUTION FOR SEVERE VANDALISM WILL BE A CONSIDERATION AND REQUIREMENT PRIOR TO ENDING A SUSPENSION OR REENROLLING IN SCHOOL.